chronchi/chronchi.github.io/_posts/2022-04-04-dichotomizationpt1.md

 <img src="{{ site.baseurl }}/assets/vanilla_dichotomization_files/figure-html/unnamed-chunk-3-1.png"  />

-The histogram above looks like an uniform distribution.
-There are several statistically significant results, and the probability of them to be smaller than 0.05 is:
+The histogram above looks like a uniform distribution.
+With the usual 0.05 significance level, the proportion of iterations in which the null hypothesis was rejected is:

 ```r
 mean(results_association_vals$p.value < 0.05) * 100